Deir al-Balah: Demographics

-According to a census conducted in 1922 by the British Mandate authorities, Deir al-Balah had a population of 916 inhabitants, consisting of 893 Muslims, 22 Jews and 1 Christians.
+According to a census conducted in 1922 by the British Mandate authorities, Deir al-Balah had a population of 916 inhabitants (893 Muslims, 22 Jews and one Christian).

-With a population of 2,560 in 1945, Deir al-Balah was a relatively large village.
+The census of 1931 lists 1,587 inhabitants (1,577 Muslims and 10 Christians).
+The village statistics of 1938 list the population as 1,823.
+With a population of 2,560 (2,520 Muslims and 40 Christians) in 1945, Deir al-Balah was a relatively large village.
 The influx of Palestinian refugees from nearby areas captured by Israel during the 1948 War drastically increased the population thereafter.
 In the 1997 census by the Palestinian Central Bureau of Statistics (PCBS) Deir al-Balah's population was recorded as 42,839, a figure which included the adjacent Deir al-Balah Camp (the smallest refugee camp in the Gaza Strip.)
 Nearly 75% of the population were below the age of 30.

 In 2004 the PCBS estimated the population to be 46,159.
 In the 2007 census by the PCBS, the population of Deir al-Balah city alone was 54,439, making it the largest municipality in the Deir al-Balah Governorate.
 The camp's population was 6,438.
 However, Nuseirat combined with its refugee camp has a larger population than Deir al-Balah combined with its camp.
 There were a total of 8,395 households and the average family size consisted of between six and seven members.
 The gender distribution in the city was 50.3% male and 49.7% female.

 Deir al-Balah's entire population is Muslim.
 A sizable Greek Orthodox Christian population existed until the mid-19th century.
 In the 1931 British census of Palestine, there were only 10 Christians in Deir al-Balah out of a population of 1,587.
 Today, refugees make up the majority of the population, accounting for over 66% of the city's inhabitants in 1997.
 However, this figure also included the Deir al-Balah Camp.